-Chronic suppurative otitis media (CSOM) is characterized by a persistent infection of the middle ear cleft, manifesting with a continual ear discharge lasting at least two weeks through a tympanic membrane perforation.
+Chronic Suppurative Otitis Media (CSOM), also referred to as Chronic Otitis Media (COM), is a persistent infection affecting a part or whole of the middle ear cleft characterized by ear discharge lasting at least two weeks and a permanent tympanic membrane (TM) perforation.
 The perforation becomes permanent when the outer squamous epithelial layer of the tympanic membrane merges with the inner mucosal layer of the tympanic membrane at the perforation margins, preventing spontaneous healing.
-CSOM often starts from episodes of acute suppurative otitis media (ASOM), negative middle ear pressure, or otitis media with effusion (OME) in childhood.
-OME can lead to thinning of the tympanic membrane, hearing loss, delayed speech development, and potentially hinder a child’s educational progress.
+If a perforation persists beyond 12 weeks, it is considered as permanent and lead to CSOM.

 Epidemiology

-The incidence of CSOM is notably higher in developing countries, attributable to poor socioeconomic conditions, inadequate nutrition, and a lack of health education.
-CSOM affects individuals of all sexes and age groups.
-In India, the prevalence rate is approximately 46 per thousand in rural areas and 16 per thousand in urban populations, making it the leading cause of hearing impairment in rural communities.
+CSOM is more common in developing countries due to poor socioeconomic conditions, inadequate nutrition, and a lack of health education.
+In India, prevalence is higher in rural areas (46/1000) than urban (16/1000).

 Types of CSOM